CORS Configuration

 |---|---|---|

-enableCors | boolean | Enables or disables CORS support (default: false) |
+enableCors | boolean | Enables or disables CORS support (default: true) |

 allowOrigins | array | List of allowed origin domains.
-Use "*" for all origins.
-If unset, no origins are allowed unless CORS is disabled. |
+Use "*" for all origins (default: ["*"]).
+KDeps smartly echoes the requested origin when "*" is used to support credentials. |

 allowMethods | array | List of HTTP methods allowed for CORS requests.
 Must be one of: GET, POST, PUT, PATCH, DELETE, OPTIONS, HEAD.
-If unset, defaults to route methods. |
+Default: all common methods. |

 allowHeaders | array | List of request headers allowed in CORS requests (e.g., Content-Type, Authorization).
-If unset, no additional headers are allowed. |
+Default: common headers including Content-Type, Authorization, Accept, X-Requested-With. |

 exposeHeaders | array | List of response headers exposed to clients (e.g., X-Request-Id).
 If unset, no headers are exposed beyond defaults. |